forcedotcom/sfdx-scanner/messages/config-command.md

 You can combine different criteria using colons to further filter the list; the colon works as an intersection.
 For example, "--rule-selector eslint:Security" reduces the output to only contain the configuration state associated with the rules from the "eslint" engine that have the "Security" tag.
 To add multiple rule selectors together (a union), specify the --rule-selector flag multiple times, such as "--rule-selector eslint:Recommended --rule-selector retire-js:3".

-If you don't specify this flag, then the command uses the "Recommended" tag rule selector.
+If you don't specify this flag, then the command uses the "all" rule selector.

-Run `<%= config.bin %> <%= command.id %>  --rule-selector all` to display the configuration state associated with all possible rules available, and not just the recommended ones.
+Run `<%= config.bin %> <%= command.id %>  --rule-selector Recommended` to display the configuration state associated with just the 'Recommended' rules, instead of all the rules.

 # flags.config-file.summary